Borderline gestational diabetes diagnosis

 - I was only just over and I stayed diet controlled

-- was 0.1 over (5.6 fasting) and was metformin and insulin controlled
+- was 0.1 over (5.6 fasting level) and was metformin and insulin controlled

 - My hospital 1hour post cut off is 10.1!!!, I was 9.3 at 24 weeks, hospital test & 10.2 at 28 weeks GP test

-- I was way over… 11.4 and got told I would be on insulin pretty quickly… But stayed diet controlled the remaining 12 weeks.
-Just shows its unpredictable and just because your loads over doesn’t mean anything and nor does borderline!
+- I was way over… 11.4 and got told I would be on insulin pretty quickly… But stayed diet controlled for the remaining 12 weeks.
+Just shows it’s unpredictable and just because your loads over don’t mean anything and nor does borderline!